Whaley Bridge: Media

+Local radio stations are BBC Radio Manchester on 95.1 FM, Greatest Hits Radio Midlands on 103.3 FM, and Whaley Radio, a community based station that broadcast on 107.4 FM.

+The town is served by the local newspaper, Buxton Advertiser.

 Religious sites

 The Church of England parish of Whaley Bridge has two churches.
 St James, Taxal, stands on a site a mile from the town centre and was established in the 12th century.
 Parts of the fabric of the bell tower date back to that time, although the tower was rebuilt in the late 16th or early 17th century.
 The rest of the church building was fully rebuilt in 1825 and restored in 1889 when the chancel was also enlarged.
 However, many internal elements of the earlier church were retained, including the 17th-century communion rail and panelling, 18th-century monuments and a royal coat of arms from the reign of Queen Anne.
 It is a Grade II* listed building.
 Holy Trinity Church, Fernilee, was established near the town centre in 1905.
 Parts of the town are included in the Cheshire parish of St John, Disley, and are served by the Church of St John the Divine, Furness Vale.

 The Roman Catholic Church of the Sacred Heart, Whaley Lane, serves the parish of Whaley Bridge and Disley.

 The United Reformed Church and Methodists formed a local ecumenical partnership, the "Whaley Bridge Uniting Partnership" in 1983, subsequently joined by the Baptists.
 The partnership has three places of worship: Whaley Bridge Uniting Church, Fernilee Methodist Church and Kettleshulme Chapel.

 The Good News Church is an evangelical church based in the Gospel Hall, Old Road.

 Whaley Hall is a large detached Victorian house near Toddbrook Reservoir.
 Since 1979 it has been a retreat house and conference centre run by the Community of the King of Love, an ecumenical community of men and women.
 The painting Magistrate of Brussels, by Anthony van Dyck, hung there, unrecognised, during the first decade of the 21st century.